ayushmaanBora/Maggi/README.md

 4.Your noodles are ready to be eaten

-I know its way to simple but thats the only thing I know how to cook
+I know its way too simple but thats the only thing I know how to cook